rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 the output range only needs to have one element.
-Thus, the interface could represent the output range either as a single iterator to that element, or as a nonempty sized range.
+Thus, the interface could represent the output range either as a single iterator to that element, or as a nonempty range.

-The advantage of the output being a nonempty sized range is that the algorithms can have a hardened precondition that the output range is nonempty.
+We propose representing the output as a nonempty sized forward range.

+There are two parts to this.

+1. *Nonempty* and *sized*:
+    we define this as `sized_range` with nonzero `ranges::size(r)`

+2. *Forward range*: in the sense of `forward_range`

-Alternately, the `*reduce_into` algorithms could simply do nothing if the output range is empty, just like the parallel ranges algorithms adopted from [@P3179R9] into C++26.
+We propose making the output a nonempty range instead of just an iterator because this lets the `*reduce_into` algorithms simply do nothing if the output range is empty.
+This would make their behavior consistent with [@P3179R9]'s parallel ranges algorithms that were adopted into the Working Draft for C++26.

-One disadvantage of the output being a nonempty sized range is that it would restrict the range category to be a forward (multipass) range.
-The `ranges::size` customization point object would be ill-formed otherwise.
-This is for good reason: if evaluating the size of a single-pass range requires traversing the range to find an iterator difference, then the range would no longer be valid for output.
-The algorithm only needs to write to the output range exactly once, so a single-pass range should suffice.
-On the other hand, implementations may want to update the output "in place" multiple times, instead of creating a temporary result and assigning it once to the output range.
+Unlike other algorithms in [@P3179R9], the `*reduce_into` algorithms don't need to know the size of the output range;
+they just need to know that it has at least one element.
+Ranges provides three different ways to say that a range `r` has at least one element.

+a.
+The range is a `sized_range`
+    (meaning that `ranges::size(r)` has constant complexity)
+    and `ranges::size(r)` is nonzero;

+b. `ranges::empty(r)` is `false`; or,

+c. iterator comparison: `ranges::begin(r) != ranges::end(r)`.

+We choose Option (a) because

+i. it's consistent with [@P3179R9]'s output ranges;

+ii. the Standard currently has no concept to express
+    algorithmic complexity constraints on `ranges::empty(r)`
+    ([range.prim.empty]), while `ranges::size(r)` on a `sized_range`
+    always has constant complexity; and

+iii. `sized_range` permits evaluation of `ranges::size(r)`
+    before `ranges::begin(r)` without invalidating the range,
+    even if the range is not a `forward_range`.
+    This would enable future proposals that generalize the output to be a `sized_range` that is not a `forward_range`.

+We propose making the output a `forward_range` because the intention of these algorithms is that once they return, users read from the output range.
+If the algorithm itself invalidates the range by writing to it, then users can't use the output range to get back the result.
+This requirement applies to both the parallel and the non-parallel algorithms.
+Specifically for the parallel algorithms, the output range must be copyable.
+The Standard does not currently have an iterator category to express "single-pass but copyable."
+This, again, would limit the iterator category to be at least forward.

+#### Use case comparing range and iterator interface options

-The intended use case for `*reduce_into` is that both input and output live in special memory associated with parallel execution.
+The motivating use case for `*reduce_into` is that both input and output live in special memory associated with parallel execution.
 Users of accelerators may want to avoid